dustinpfister/blog_posts/_posts/js-function.md

 layout: post
 categories: js
 id: 585
-updated: 2020-10-08 09:57:53
+updated: 2020-10-08 10:05:54
-version: 1.17
+version: 1.18
 ---

 In [javaScript functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions) are a central part of much of the code that a javaScript developer will be studying and writing.
 The basics of functions in javaScript are something that can be quickly picked up in a flash, however there are many other aspects of functions in javaScript, and in general that might take longer to get solid.

 <!-- more -->

-## 1 - js function basic example that returns something
+## 1 - Basic javaScript function examples

 There are many ways to go about defining a function in javaScript such as [function expressions](/2019/01/27/js-function-expression/), [function declarations](/2019/04/11/js-function-declaration/), and yet even more options.
-There is getting into the depth of the differences between these kinds of functions in javaScript, but for now lets start out with a very stupid simple example of a function in javaScript.
+There is getting into the depth of the differences between these kinds of functions in javaScript, but for now lets start out with a few very simple examples of a functions in javaScript.

+### 1.1 - js function basic example that returns something

+When writing a function the use of the return keyword is required if you want the function to return some kind of product.
+There is a few exceptions to this though when it comes to working with variables down the scope chain, and constructor functions, more on that later.

 ```js
 var func = function () {